Experimental investigation relating free-surface features to sub-surface turbulence: Conclusions

-\backsection[Funding]{ The research was co-funded by the Research Council of Norway (\emph{iMOD}, grant 325114) and the European Union (ERC CoG, \emph{WaTurSheD}, grant 101045299; ERC StG, \emph{GLITR}, grant 101041000; MSCA-PF, \emph{InMyWaves}, grant 101107440).
+DNS data was generously shared with us by Prof.\ Lian Shen and Dr.\ Anqing Xuan at the University of Minnesota.
+We benefited from discussions and input from Daniel Kjellevold and Prof.\ Ingelin Steinsland.
+The research was co-funded by the Research Council of Norway (\emph{iMOD}, grant 325114) and the European Union (ERC CoG, \emph{WaTurSheD}, grant 101045299; ERC StG, \emph{GLITR}, grant 101041000; MSCA-PF, \emph{InMyWaves}, grant 101107440).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
-Neither the European Union nor the granting authority can be held responsible for them. }
+Neither the European Union nor the granting authority can be held responsible for them.